Codium-ai/pr-agent/docs/docs/index.md

 ![Qodo Merge Tools](https://codium.ai/images/pr_agent/diagram-v0.9.png)

-Check out the [core abilities](core-abilities/index.md) page for a comprehensive overview of the variety of core abilities used by Qodo Merge.
+Check out the [PR Compression strategy](core-abilities/index.md) page for more details on how we convert a code diff to a manageable LLM prompt